wermon/Playwright-search-products/README.md

 ## How to run the search:
 Run run.bat (double click or using Windows Command Prompt)

-### Manually login only for the first time run.bat execution:
+### Manually login to the site only for the first time run.bat execution:
 During the first run.bat execution you should login manually to the site and then the search script will be able **to keep login session for the all next run.bat executions**.

 ## Configuration before run search: